peterwzhang/GroupMeUtils/README.md

 ### GroupMeUtils
-A tool that help accomplish some tedious tasks on [GroupMe](https://groupme.com) by using the GroupMe API.
+A tool that help accomplish some repetitive tasks on [GroupMe](https://groupme.com) by using the GroupMe API.

 ## Setup